Generally Accepted Accounting Principles (United States): Accounting standards updates

+Financial Accounting Standards Board

 History

-Accounting standards are currently set by the Financial Accounting Standards Board and were historically set by the American Institute of Certified Public Accountants (AICPA) subject to U.S. Securities and Exchange Commission (SEC) regulations.
+Accounting standards are currently set by the Financial Accounting Standards Board and were historically set by the American Institute of Certified Public Accountants (AICPA), subject to U.S. Securities and Exchange Commission (SEC) regulations.
 Auditors took the leading role in developing GAAP for business enterprises.

-Standard Setting Prior to the Creation of the FASB

-The United States Securities and Exchange Commission (SEC) was created as a result of the Great Depression.
-At that time there was no organization setting accounting standards.
+The United States Securities and Exchange Commission was created as a result of the Great Depression.
+At that time, there was no organization setting accounting standards.
 The SEC encouraged the establishment of private standard-setting bodies through the AICPA and later the FASB, believing that the private sector had the proper knowledge, resources, and talents.
-Currently, the SEC works closely with various private organizations setting GAAP, but does not set GAAP itself.

-In 1939, urged by the SEC, the American Institute of Certified Public Accountants (AICPA) appointed the Committee on Accounting Procedure (CAP).
-During 1939 to 1959 CAP issued 51 Accounting Research Bulletins that dealt with a variety of timely accounting problems.
+In 1939, urged by the SEC, the AICPA appointed the Committee on Accounting Procedure (CAP).
+During 1939 to 1959, CAP issued 51 Accounting Research Bulletins that dealt with a variety of timely accounting problems.
 However, this problem-by-problem approach failed to develop the much needed structured body of accounting principles.
 Thus, in 1959, the AICPA created the Accounting Principles Board (APB), whose mission it was to develop an overall conceptual framework.
 It issued 31 opinions until it was dissolved in 1973.

-Realizing the need to reform the APB, leaders in the accounting profession appointed a Study Group on the Establishment of Accounting Principles (commonly known as the Wheat Committee for its chairman Francis Wheat).
+Realizing the need to reform the APB, leaders in the accounting profession appointed a Study Group on the Establishment of Accounting Principles (commonly known as the Wheat Committee).
 This group determined that the APB must be dissolved and a new standard-setting structure created.

-Financial Accounting Standards Board (FASB)
+Organisational structure

-In 1973, the APB was replaced by the Financial Accounting Standards Board (FASB) under the supervision of the Financial Accounting Foundation with the Financial Accounting Standards Advisory Council serving to advise and provide input on the accounting standards.
+In 1973, the APB was replaced by the Financial Accounting Standards Board under the supervision of the Financial Accounting Foundation with the Financial Accounting Standards Advisory Council serving to advise and provide input on the accounting standards.

 After the creation of the FASB, the AICPA established the Accounting Standards Executive Committee (AcSEC).
-It publishes:

-Audit and Accounting Guidelines, which summarizes the accounting practices of specific industries (e.g. casinos, colleges, and airlines) and provides specific guidance on matters not addressed by FASB or GASB.

-Statements of Position, which provides guidance on financial reporting topics until the FASB or GASB sets standards on the issue.

-Practice Bulletins, which indicate the AcSEC's views on narrow financial reporting issues not considered by the FASB or the GASB.
+It currently publishes Audit and Accounting Guidelines that summarize the accounting practices of specific industries and provide specific guidance on matters; Statements of Position that provide guidance on financial reporting topics; and Practice Bulletins that indicate the AcSEC's views on narrow financial reporting issues.

 In 1984, the FASB created the Emerging Issues Task Force (EITF).
 The mission of the EITF is to "assist the FASB in improving financial reporting through the timely identification, discussion, and resolution of financial accounting issues within the framework of the FASB Accounting Standards Codification."

-The FASB currently publishes the following: